 The biggest advantage of a dynasty trust is that it can save your descendants a significant amount of money in estate taxes.
 The assets you put in the trust (plus any increase in their value over the years) are subject to the federal gift/estate tax just once, when you transfer them to the trust.
 They are not taxed again, even though multiple generations benefit from them.

 For example, say you and your spouse leave $10 million to your daughter.
-If her inheritance grew, over 30 years, to $30 million, it would be subject to estate tax at her death—and if federal estate tax rates and exemptions in effect then were about what they are in 2014 ($5.34 million exemption, 40% top rate), almost $9 million would go to pay estate tax.
-That amount wouldn’t be owed if the money were in a carefully drafted dynasty trust—it would stay in the trust, where it could be invested and keep growing.
+If her inheritance grew, over 30 years, to $30 million, it would be subject to estate tax at her death—and if federal estate tax rates and exemptions in effect then were about what they are in 2024 ($13.61 million exemption, 40% top rate), more than $6 million would go to pay estate tax.
+That amount wouldn't be owed if the money were in a carefully drafted dynasty trust—it would stay in the trust, where it could be invested and keep growing.

 Income taxes are still due on income generated by trust assets.
 For this reason, people generally prefer to put non-income-producing assets into dynasty trusts—assets such as growth stocks that don't pay dividends, or tax-free municipal bonds.
 It's also common to transfer life insurance policies to a dynasty trust.
 After the policyholder's death, the policy proceeds can be used to pay estate tax that's owed on other assets in the estate.

 You have a lot of control over a dynasty trust—your descendants have little.
 This offers both benefits and disadvantages.
 You get to decide who your beneficiaries are and what rights they have.
 Typically, children are the first beneficiaries; after their deaths, the grandchildren are next in line.